 Are We Dealing With Stone Tools Made By Humans Or Geofacts?

-Thousands of rocks that bear a strong resemblance to prehistoric tools have been found at the site.
+Thousands of rocks that bear a strong resemblance to prehistoric tools were found at the site.
 The fragments were embedded in the sediments of the shoreline of an ancient Pleistocene Era lake called Lake Manix.

 Dr. Leakey Found Intriguing Fragments